ishaan-awasthi/COOK/README.md

 <h1>Overview</h1>

 Novice coders are often told that coding is like cooking, and programs themselves are often compared to recipes.
 Inspired by this analogy, COOK (Compiler for Object-Oriented Keys) is an esoteric programming language that blends the art of cooking with the precision of code.
-Built on top of Java, the language balances pointed functionality with a plain-English syntax, making it intuitive to both beginners and **seasoned** programmers (pun intended).
+Built on top of C++, the language balances pointed functionality with a plain-English syntax, making it intuitive to both beginners and **seasoned** programmers (pun intended).
 And, through the selective tokenization of compiler-defined keys, programs written in COOK are even crafted to resemble the recipes in a cookbook.

 Grab your favorite spatula, and let's get started!